choripan-systems/bleExp/README.md

 # Running the app

+**bleExp** is written in Python, so it needs a Python 3 runtime environment to work.
+If the system you are using doesn't have Python pre-installed, you can download it from [here](https://www.python.org/downloads/).
+The installation is pretty straightforward.

-The app is written in Python, using [tkinter](https://docs.python.org/3/library/tkinter.html) for the GUI and [bleak](https://github.com/hbldh/bleak) for BLE communication with the peripheral device.
+The app uses [tkinter](https://docs.python.org/3/library/tkinter.html) for the GUI and [bleak](https://github.com/hbldh/bleak) for the BLE communication with the peripheral device.
+So you may need to install these modules as well.

 To run the app inside a virtual environment on Linux or macOS, simply follow these steps: